 "The operation audit tasks are ones that, to the business, don't look like important tasks.
-But to us, as admins, we know that it's ultra important to keep the database clean and manageable,"
+But to us, as admins, we know that it's ultra important to keep the database clean and manageable," she explains.

-she explains.
 "To the business, they don't see it - so the operational tasks are always the ones that get pushed.
-The priority for something that is end-user faced.
+The priority will always go to something that is end-user facing.
 We can now fit our operation-audit tasks in more than we could in the past because they take less time.
-So, in between the other projects that we are getting bombarded with, we can fit in 5 or 6 hours to do an audit on an object when before we couldn't because it would have taken 15 to 20 hours."
+So, in between the other projects that we are working on, we can fit in 5 or 6 hours to do an audit on an object when before we couldn't because it would have taken 15 to 20 hours."